sai7299/weatherApp/whether/README.md

 This app will show you the weather data for the cities hyd,bengaluru,delhi etc.,
+### folders to be clone

+the backend folder consists of backend code and the weather folder consists of frontend code

+clone these 2 folders to run the project
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).